soudeepd/soudeepd.github.io/pages/research.md

 Currently, the following students are advised by me in different capacities.

-- (Thesis advisor of) [Kapil Gupta](https://kapil21.wixsite.com/kapil): Third year doctoral student, Indian Institute of Management Bangalore.
+- (Thesis advisor of) [Kapil Gupta](https://kapil21.wixsite.com/kapil): Fourth year doctoral student, Indian Institute of Management Bangalore.
 Mr Gupta has been working on his thesis which is focused on analyzing house price dynamics in India.
 He has also worked with me on papers related to sports analytics and variable selection methods.
 Expected to graduate by the summer of 2025.

 - (Thesis co-advisor of) [Archi Roy](https://www.researchgate.net/profile/Archi-Roy-3): Fourth year student in an integrated MS-PhD program, Indian Institute of Science Education and Research Pune.
 Ms Roy is jointly advised by me and [Dr Moumanti Podder](https://scholar.google.com/citations?user=z7wxJS4AAAAJ&hl=en); and is working on novel methodologies to understand the dynamics of financial markets.
 Expected to graduate by the summer of 2024.

-- (Doctoral committee member of) [Sajad S Santhosh](https://www.iimb.ac.in/node/10690): Fourth year doctoral student, Indian Institute of Management Bangalore.
+- (Doctoral committee member of) [Sajad S Santhosh](https://www.iimb.ac.in/node/10690): Fifth year doctoral student, Indian Institute of Management Bangalore.

+- (Doctoral committee member of) [Mareeswaran M](https://www.linkedin.com/in/mareeswaran-m-671090b7/): Fourth year doctoral student, Indian Institute of Management Bangalore.

 ### <a name="others"></a>Other Students